 First things first, algorithms have been around for a very long time indeed.
 If you’re wondering who created the first algorithm, we’ll need to travel back to the 9th century.
 Abdullah Muhammad bin Musa al-Khwarizmi, known as the “Father of Algebra,” wrote the first ever algorithm.

 We get it: math is not everyone’s favorite subject.
-The best way to make math fun is to find real-world applications, use engaging learning activities for students, and sprinkle in some fun math facts & games!
+The best way to make math fun is to find real-world applications, use engaging learning activities for students, and sprinkle in some fun facts about math!
 When learning algorithms, all of these key ingredients are within reach.

 Since then, algorithms have become incredibly sophisticated and have a range of applications across aspects of daily life.